rcc-uchicago/user-guide/docs/tutorials/kicp.md

 a walltime limit before all tasks have been completed.
 If you need to rerun a GNU Parallel job, be sure to delete **parallel.log** or it will think it has already finished!

-**NOTE**: More information may found in the RCC documentation section [Parallel batch jobs](../slurm-sbatch.md#parallel-patch-jobs).
+**NOTE**: More information may found in the RCC documentation section [Parallel batch jobs](../slurm/sbatch.md#parallel-patch-jobs){:target='_blank'}.

 ### Slurm Job Array

-Most HPC job schedulers support a special class of batch job known as array jobs (or job arrays).
-[Slurm](http://slurm.schedmd.com) support for job arrays is relatively new and is undergoing active development.
-The GNU Parallel solution in the previous section was developed at RCC because of the former lack of [Slurm](http://slurm.schedmd.com) array jobs.
+Most HPC job schedulers support a special class of batch job known as array jobs (or job arrays). <a href='http://slurm.schedmd.com' target='_blank'>Slurm</a> support for job arrays is relatively new and is undergoing active development.
+The GNU Parallel solution in the previous section was developed at RCC because of the former lack of <a href='http://slurm.schedmd.com' target='_blank'>Slurm</a> array jobs.

-An example [Slurm](http://slurm.schedmd.com) array job submission script is as follows:
+An example <a href='http://slurm.schedmd.com' target='_blank'>Slurm</a> array job submission script is as follows:

 ```bash
 #!/bin/bash